theriley106/BabelPoetry/README.md

 ### Step 3 - Filter Results

-I wanted to comb through the collection of generated poems to remove the ones that were completely nonsense (example below).
-I noticed that a handful of the generated poems had fragments of poems from the training set inside, so I think I may have overfitted the model to some degree.
+After the model was fully trained, I generated 100's of new poems and needed to comb through the collection of generated poems to remove the ones that were completely nonsense (example below).
+I noticed that a handful of the generated text had fragments of poems from the training set inside, so I think I may have overfitted the model to some degree.

 Example of a ridiculous poem: